noeperez/indires_navigation/README.md

 * *adapted_move_base*:
 This is a modified version of the original move_base package of ROS Kinectic distro.
 This modification allows to use other global or local planners  (following the ROS move_base premises) that do not use the standard ROS Costamps for planning.
 Two new boolean parameters are added to indicate the use of the global and/or local costmap (use_global_costmap2d and use_local_costmap2d).

-* *costmap_2d*:
-The regular costmap_2d package of ROS has a dependency on PCL.
-Therefore, as we are using here the version 1.9.1 of the PCL library, we need to include this package with the aim of keeping everything working properly.
-Only the CMakeLists.txt has been modified to take the PCL version 1.9.1 in comparison with the original ROS package (Kinetic distro).

 * *indires_macro_actions*:
 A set of navigation macro-actions have been implemented by using the *actionlib* library of ROS.
 This way, the navigation system is employed to perform different actions as reaching an indicated goal, perform an autonomous exploration, or teleoperate the robot.